Friedrich Sebastian Wunibald Truchsess zu Waldburg: Military service

-At the time, George II had to accompanied "Trux" to Hanover.
+At the time, George II had to accompanied Trux to Hanover.
 Frederick then summoned him to Silesia.
-Here, soon afterwards, he drew the king's anger, for which there seemed to be more reason, when, in confidence, "Trux" sent an officer to Olomouc, to take charge of deserters.
+Here, soon afterwards, he drew the king's anger, for which there seemed to be more reason, when, in confidence, Trux sent an officer to Olomouc, to take charge of deserters.
 The king then wrote to him.
 "I believe that you are only fifteen [troops] in number, in view of the extraordinary conduct which you have taken from the officers at Olomouc to demand deserters, be wary, or after so many such cases of discontent, you and I will quarrel."
-A few months later, however, "Trux" convinced the king of his own good intentions, at the Battle of Lösch, and was with the Prussian army sent to Brno, where, on 14 March 1742, "Trux" received the order to take the Veveří Castle.
+A few months later, however, Trux convinced the king of his own good intentions, at the Battle of Lösch, and was with the Prussian army sent to Brno, where, on 14 March 1742, Trux received the order to take the Veveří Castle.
 He was attacked by an Austrian force three times the size of his; he withdrew into a castle, but the Austrians set it on fire, forcing him to withdraw.

-The Count was hit by a cannonball at the Battle of Hohenfriedburg, and died immediately.
+The Count was hit by a cannonball at the Battle of Hohenfriedberg, and died immediately.

 After his return from London, Count von Waldburg took part in the Battle of Mollwitz, where he was wounded.
-In October 1741 he and his corps drove General Neipperg from the Neisse region to Troppau: modern historians suggest that this was more of a show, that Frederick, possibly through "Trux", had negotiated with Neipperg to leave the Neisse region.
+In October 1741 he and his corps drove General Neipperg from the Neisse region to Troppau: modern historians suggest that this was more of a show, that Frederick, possibly through Trux, had negotiated with Neipperg to leave the Neisse region.
 Trux joined the campaign in Bohemia in 1744 and was present at the Siege of Prague.
 On May 14 he was in action at Lesch in Moravia; he was able to repel the attack, but was again wounded in the fighting.
-For this he received an additional pension from King and in August of that year the King gave "Trux" the Black Eagle Order, and in January 1745 he was promoted to the rank of general.
+For this he received an additional pension from King and in August of that year the King gave Trux the Black Eagle Order, and in January 1745 he was promoted to the rank of lieutenant general.
 Later that year, he fell in the Battle of Hohenfriedberg (4 July 1745).
 He was struck by a cannonball, which killed him immediately.
-"Trux" died childless.
+Trux died childless.
 His name is recorded on the Frederick's monument in Berlin.